crownstone/website/business/06-asset-tracking.md

 This all depends also on update frequency and latency.
 Please, contact us with the specific requirements for your application.

-{% include snippets/two-cols-text-img-blue-bg-end img='/images/asset-tracking/technology.jpg' img-alt='technology'%}
+{% include snippets/two-cols-text-img-end background="blue" img='/images/asset-tracking/technology.jpg' img-alt='technology'%}

 {% include snippets/full-width-container-end %}